- Machine mark removal and rust removal

 Finishing media is the key to determining the quality of the surface finishing, whether in vibratory finishing machine or rotary barrel tumbler.
 Inovatec has a comprehensive range of finishing media available, including sintered ceramic media, polyester plastic media as well as stainless steel tumbling media.

 They are uniquely shaped to help in eliminating many finishing media lodging problems.
 Their dimensions allow them to touch hard-to-reach angles, slots, and corners.
-It is, in fact, one of the handfuls of finishing media shapes that sharpens just as it wearing workpieces.
-Turns out they ake a good fit with complex-machined workpieces.
+They are, in fact, one of the handfuls of finishing media shapes that sharpen just as they wear workpieces.
+Turns out they are a good fit with complex-machined workpieces.

 Optional Design & Setting

-VFC very fast cutting ceramic media is the most aggressive tumbling media for fast metal removal, used in 3D printed parts, magnets, titanium parts.
+VFC (very fast cutting) ceramic media is the most aggressive tumbling media for fast metal removal, used in 3D printed parts, magnets, and titanium parts.

 Light cutting ceramic media is for light deburring and smoothing.
 This media widely used for brass, copper, and aluminum light deburring.

-Ceramic polishing media products a high luster finish and suitable for all types of finishing equipment.
+Ceramic polishing media produces a high luster finish and is suitable for all types of finishing equipment.

-The plastic medium cutting media is general-purpose media.
-It perfect for secondary finishing after ceramic media.
+The plastic medium cutting media is a general-purpose media.
+It is perfect for secondary finishing after ceramic media.

-Plastic ultra-light cutting media prepare the surface that ready for electroplating and fine polishing.
+Plastic ultra-light cutting media prepares the surface ready for electroplating and fine polishing.